EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 Party V SHALL compose message_2 as follows:

-* If TYPE mod 4 equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.
+* If METH_CORR mod 4 equals 1 or 3, C_U is omitted, otherwise C_U is not omitted.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite.
 Let G_Y be the x-coordinate of the ephemeral public key.